| |

 • The mixture will thicken, then become grainy.
 Keep on mixing and soon the yellow clumps of butter will form.
 This part can become a bit splashy so don’t have the mixer on too high.

-• Once the butter has formed it’s time to to strain off the buttermilk.
+• Once the butter has formed it’s time to strain off the buttermilk.
 Tip the mixture into a seive over a bowl to catch the milk.
 Save the buttermilk in a jar in the fridge or the freezer to use later.

 • Place the butter clumps back into the mixing bowl whisk it again, or use your hands to squeeze and knead the butter to remove more buttermilk.